ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 ![replacer](./images/image_replacer_feature.png)

-[ON DEVELOPING ANY SUGGESTION IS WELCOME]
+[ON DEVELOPING SO ANY SUGGESTION IS WELCOME]

 - Image Replacer Damage Types: Add some image for better identify the type of damage of the weapon, for now the support is limited to the following systems :